New Guinea War Clubs

 Used in spectacular ritualized fighting between the clans.
 Kiribati is one of the few places in the Pacific Islands to have a form of armour

 Weapons from Wuvulu are surprisingly common but the majority are tourist examples.
-Old genuine weapons from Wuvulu island are rare and collectible.
+Old genuine weapons from Wuvulu island are a rare and collectible form of Micronesian art.

 New Guinea War Club Value